CKsangiacomo/CKeen/documentation/dbschemacontext.md

 - Engineers MUST code to this file exactly.
 Schema-in-code drift is forbidden.
 - Changes require a DB CHANGE REQUEST (motivation + exact DDL) and an updated dump.

+SERVICE-ROLE BOUNDARIES (REMINDER)
+- plan_features and any billing/entitlement writes: service-role ONLY.
+- events writes happen via server/API; clients DO NOT write directly to tables.
+- embed_tokens reveal only non-sensitive fields to anon; validation happens server-side.

 db-schema-context.md — Complete DB snapshot

 1. File purpose